Authorization and accreditation

-- The Family Nurse Practitioner and Nurse Anesthesia Doctor of Nursing Practice programs at Marian University are accredited by the Commission of Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+- The Family Nurse Practitioner (FNP) and Nurse Anesthesia Doctor of Nursing Practice programs at Marian University are accredited by the Commission of Collegiate Nursing Education (CCNE), 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.

-- The Masters in Counseling Program is designed to meet the core competency standards of CACREP and MPCAC.
+- The Master of Science in Counseling program is designed to meet the core competency standards of CACREP and MPCAC.
 The curriculum of the Clinical Mental Health Counseling track prepares students to apply for the initial Licensed Mental Health Counselor (LMHC-A) credential in the state of Indiana.
 The curriculum of the School Counseling track is approved by the Indiana Department of Education and prepares students to apply for the initial K-12 school counseling credential in the state of Indiana.
-Any student planning to relocate to another state after completion of the program can seek guidance from the Program Director, Penelope Asay, PhD, ABPP, HSPP (firstname.lastname@example.org) and should consult with that state’s licensing board.
+Any student planning to relocate to another state after completion of the program can seek guidance from the program director, Michael Slavkin, Ph.D., LMHC, NCC (firstname.lastname@example.org) and should consult with that state’s licensing board.